-Harwood moved to Tasmania from Queensland in 1945 and died in Hobart in 1995.
+Gwen Harwood moved to Tasmania from Queensland in 1945 and died in Hobart in 1995.
 For most of those fifty years, she considered herself to be living in exile, initially telling friends that she hated Hobart, describing Tasmania as an “ugly charm flung in seas of slate” .
-In 1980 she still remained resolutely a Queenslander, even though by then she had lived the greater part of her life in the southern state: “Tasmania has always given me a feeling of exile.
-When I got off the plane here 35 years ago, a voice told me, this is beautiful, but not your place”.
-For a decade of that time she resided in Halcyon, her house at Oyster Cove, where she wrote a number of poems that were set in the local environment, including one from the perspective of a dinghy on the D’Entrecasteaux Channel, (putalinainpalawa karna), the stretch of water that separates Bruny Island from the main island.
+Even in 1980 she remained resolutely an exiled Queenslander, even though by then she had lived the greater part of her life in the southern state: “Tasmania has always given me a feeling of exile.
+When I got off the plane here 35 years ago, a voice told me, this is beautiful, but not your place” .
+For a decade of that time she resided in Halcyon, her house at Oyster Cove, where she wrote a number of poems that were set in the local environment, including the perspective from within a dinghy on the D’Entrecasteaux Channel, the stretch of water that separates Bruny Island from the main island.

-When the demise of the island’s native population became imminent, academicians and other interested parties made their way to Oyster Cove, seeking anthropological data, physical artifacts and mementos.
-For example, in 1858 Tasmania’s first Anglican Bishop, Francis Nixon, took a series of photographs that he later sent to the International Exhibition in London.
+When their “demise” became imminent, academicians and other interested parties made their way to Oyster Cove, seeking anthropological data, physical artifacts and mementos.
+For example, in 1858 Tasmania’s first Anglican Bishop, Francis Nixon, took a series of photographs; images that he later sent them to the International Exhibition in London.
 Like the paintings made by Thomas Bock only a few decades earlier, those portraits have since been used extensively in commentary and academic theorizing .
 Lyndal Ryan proposes that Nixon deliberately but incorrectly depicted them as the “remnants of a dying race”.
-She suggests that if the photos had been taken in 1997, “they [the Aboriginal people] could be represented as proud, defiant and angry political prisoners in their own country” .
-Presumably Ryan’s point was that over the next century and a half not only had Aboriginal people become more pro-actively political but also that public sentiment towards them and their issues had changed.
+She suggests that if the photos been taken in 1997, “they [the Aboriginal people] could be represented as proud, defiant and angry political prisoners in their own country”.
+Presumably Ryan’s point was that over the next century and a half not only had Aboriginal people become more pro-actively political but also that public sentiment towards them and their issues had changed over time.

 The idea that the Aboriginal people at Oyster Cove could be considered “prisoners in their own country” is an interesting notion.
 They may well have been angry and proud and on occasions at least, they were recorded as being defiant.
 And regardless of quibbles about the definition of incarceration, they were in some sense prisoners, even though they were at liberty to “go bush” for weeks on end.
 But were they on their own land?
-On the one hand, by 1997 Tasmanian Aboriginal people had amalgamated themselves and their ancestors into (more or less) one group, the Palawa, (now pakana) which collectively claimed on-going stewardship over the whole island, so regardless of the fact that the Oyster Cove internees came from different ancestral domains, they were indeed standing on their own land.
-On the other hand, the argument is a post-hoc re-interpretation of the actual circumstances because the “prisoners” came from tribal or clan groups that were in some cases in perpetual and brutal conflict.
+On the one hand, by 1997 Tasmanian Aboriginal people had amalgamated themselves and their ancestors into (more or less) one group, the Palawa, (now pakana) which collectively claimed stewardship over the whole island, and therefore they were indeed standing on their own land.
+On the other hand, the argument is a post-hoc re-interpretation of the actual circumstances because the individual people came from tribal or clan groups that were in some cases in perpetual and brutal conflict with each other.
 It seems unlikely that individuals such as Wapperty or Bessie Clarke considered themselves to be “in their own country” at Oyster Cove because they had come from different parts of the state.
-Walter George, as an example,came from the north east of the island, an area that is very different to the far south.
+Walter George Arthur, as an example, came from the north east of the island, an area that is very different to the far south.

-The possibility that Truganini may have felt “on country” because her childhood home on Bruny Island was near enough to see and visit has lit the imagination of novelists and historians alike.
-In her book Truganini – Journey through the apocalypse, Tasmanian author Cassandra Pybus imaginatively describes her trips to her home on the island: “As often as she could get a boat to take her, Truganini would cross the channel to Bruny Island, most likely accompanied by her kinswoman Dray.
+The possibility that Truganini may have felt “on country” because her childhood home of Bruny Island was near enough see, has lit the imagination of novelists and historians alike.
+For example, on page 242 of her book Truganini – Journey through the apocalypse, Tasmanian author Cassandra Pybus imaginatively describes her trips to the island: “As often as she could get a boat to take her, Truganini would cross the channel to Bruny Island, most likely accompanied by her kinswoman Dray.
 Truganini knew every inch of North Bruny”.
-Pybus tells us that once there and divested of her western garb, Truganini pursued a long list of traditional activities, including harvesting mussels, oysters and scallops, diving for crayfish, collecting mariner shells to make necklaces, finding eggs and catching mutton-birds , for all of which Pybus claims her forefathers, the island’s territorial usurpers, were happy to give her free licence.
-The contention that exile is experienced not only in terms of place but also in terms of time becomes more complex when home changes irrevocably during the course of the exile.
-Whether or not Truganini was given permission to roam on her ancestral domain, it was no longer her home in the same way it had been before British settlers like Pybus’ forefathers appropriated ownership of it, regardless of Pybus’ desire to retrospectively soften the nature of her exile.
+Pybus tells us that once there and divested of her western garb, Truganini pursued a long list of traditional activities, including harvesting mussels, oysters and scallops, diving for crayfish, collecting mariner shells to make necklaces, finding eggs and catching mutton-birds, for all of which Pybus’ forefathers were (according to the author) happy to give her free licence.

-Yi Fu Tuan argues that because experience is contextualised by perspective, it is both idiosyncratically personal and multivalently social, and because both time and space are dynamically interactive the context of experience remains mutable.
-As is the case with many Indigenous worldviews, the perspective of Tasmania’s Aboriginal people was considered to be disestablished when their concepts of both time and place were made irrelevant by the change in context caused by the predominance of the Colonial perspective.
-In short, because they were no longer considered to exist as an autonomous, recognisable or authorial entity, they had for all intents and purposes (outside their own) become an inconsequential anomaly in the mainstream.
-They had become exiles because time and place had changed around them, and it was thought to be just a matter of waiting until “the remnants of the race” died off to make their demise complete.
+However, there is an argument that exile is experienced not only in terms of place but also in terms of time.
+In his seminal work, Space and Place: The Perspective of Experience, Tuan argues that because experience is contextualised by perspective, it is both idiosyncratically personal and multivalently social and because both time and space are dynamically interactive, the context of experience remains mutable.
+As is the case with many Indigenous worldviews, the perspective of Tasmania’s Aboriginal people was considered to be disestablished when their concepts of time and place were made irrelevant by the change in context caused by the predominance of the Colonial perspective.
+In short, because they were no longer considered to exist as an autonomous, authentic or authorial entity, they had for all intents and purposes (outside their own) become an inconsequential anomaly in the mainstream.
+They had become exiles because while they stayed where they were, time and place had changed around them.
+The predominant view was it was just a matter of “the remnants of the race” dying off to make their demise complete.
 Patrick Wolfe in his notion of ‘settler colonialism’ has called this the ‘repressive hypothesis’ of aboriginality.
-It is based on an assumption that once they gain colonial dominance, settlers’ perspectives have a greater legitimacy than the Indigenous minority.
-While actions based on such assumptions are increasingly being challenged in terms of legality within the current judicial system, at the end of the nineteenth century in Tasmania it was widely accepted.
+It is based on an assumption that once they gain colonial dominance, settlers’ perspectives have a greater legitimacy than the indigenous minority.
+While actions based on such assumptions are increasingly being challenged in terms of legality within the judicial systems of the settler societies, at the end of the nineteenth century in Tasmania it was widely accepted.

 The narrative of Tasmania having no “real” Indigenous peoples after the death of Truganini retained traction in popular thought until relatively recently.
-Sometime before she moved to Halcyon with her husband, Harwood had written a sonnet entitled Oyster Cove in which she introduces themes that she would develop in later poems.
+Sometime before she moved there with her husband, Harwood had written a sonnet on the topic in which she introduces themes that she would develop in later poems.

 Dreams drip to stone.
 Barracks and salt marsh blaze